Rio Amarillo (Mayan site): Findings

 The site has 53 structures that are organized in squares, patios and terraces.
-It also has a residential area, a central and a ceremonial one.
+It contains some elite households, complex mound groupings, plazas sculptures and high quality stone constructions.

 Around 145 burials have been found with human remains of ancient Mayan inhabitants, who due to the jewelry, clothes and other valuables found with them, are believed to have belonged to the Copán elite.
 Inside the underground passages you can find stucco masks that still preserve their original painting similar to the Rosalila temple.